microsoft/AcademicContent/Data Science Workshops/400 - Image Classification with MMLSpark/4 - Visualize/readme.md

 	npm start
 	```

-1. Once the app starts, click the **Select** button and select one of the image files in "Test Images" folder of the resources that accompany this lab.
+1. Once the app starts, click the **Select** button and select one of the JPEG files in "Test Images" folder of the resources that accompany this lab.

 	![Selecting an image to evaluate](Images/artworks-1.png)